NeuroDataDesign/orange-panda-f16s17/brainstorm/ptsd_research/ptsd_biomarkers.md

         - To what extent should businesses with trauma-potential environments screen potential PTSD victims?
         - What if someone still feels PTSD, but biomarkers have gone down?

+ - Diagnostic Biomarkers for Posttraumatic Stress Disorder: Promising Horizons from Translational Neuroscience Research (located in folder): gives a span of different biomarkers that have been related to PTSD.
+I'm not including a huge list here because there are so many and they traverse so many systems (endocrinal, lymph, neurological, etc.).
+However, they give nice summaries of the readings in tables accross the paper.
+They acknowledge many of these relationships need more defining and also that PTSD is a very complex disease that sees contributors accross the spectrum, and accurate use and testing for PTSD will involve using multiple of these factors.
+Also, many of these factors may be more related to stress-related disorders and stress-inducing activity.
+Also, again skin conductance and heart rate and activity, especially with correct stimulus.

 ### Biomarker List: